Brocken: Location

-The Brocken rises over the Harz National Park in the district of Harz, whose main town of Wernigerode lies about 12 km east-northeast of the mountain.
-The state boundary with Lower Saxony runs past the Brocken some 2 km to the west.
-At the southeastern foot of the Brocken lies the spa resort of Schierke.
+Brocken rises over Harz National Park in the district of Harz, whose main town of Wernigerode lies about 12 km east-northeast of the mountain.
+The state boundary with Lower Saxony runs past Brocken some 2 km to the west.
+At the south-eastern foot of Brocken lies the spa resort of Schierke.

-Somewhat to the north below the summit of the Brocken is a reservoir, the Brockenteich, constructed in 1744.
+Somewhat to the north below the summit of Brocken is a reservoir, Brockenteich, constructed in 1744.
 On or near the mountain are the source areas of the rivers Bode, Ecker, Ilse and Oder.
-The rounded summit of the Brocken is treeless, but vegetated with dwarf shrubs.
+The rounded summit of Brocken is treeless, but vegetated with dwarf shrubs.

 Summit and subpeaks

-The highest point on the Brocken reaches an elevation of (1141.1 m).
+The highest point on Brocken reaches an elevation of (1141.1 m).
 Its subpeaks include the Heinrichshöhe (1040 m), Königsberg (1034 m) and Kleiner Brocken ("Little Brocken") (1018 m).

-Before 1989 the height of the Brocken was recorded in almost all the relevant maps and books as (1142 m).
+Before 1989, the height of Brocken was recorded in almost all the relevant maps and books as (1142 m).
 A survey of the summit at the beginning of the 1990s based on the current reference system, however, gave the height as 1141.1 m.
-In order to provide a reference point for the old data, granite boulders were set in the mid-1990s on the highest point of the Brocken to a height of approximately 1143 m, and a benchmark of "1142 m" was established on them.
+In order to provide a reference point for the old data, granite boulders were set in the mid-1990s on the highest point of Brocken to a height of approximately 1143 m, and a benchmark of "1142 m" was established on them.